-In this section, some of the existing designs will present.
+In this section some of existing designs will present.
 Existing designs are those which have implemented already and this can determine through the research.
-Existing design doesn't mean we are not producing the original product.
-Existing design means similar concepts which have implemented already and the reason for searching these designs is to take some help from them while implementing the project.
-Next thing is searching for existing designs for the subsystem level.
+Existing design doesn't mean we not are producing the original product.
+Existing design means similar concepts which have implemented already and reason for searching these design is to take some help from them while implementing the project.
+Next thing is searching of existing designs for the subsystem level.
 There are few sub-system levels of the project, and their existing design will search as well to take the help in our project.